Our dispute resolution team examines the government’s recent announcement to “Crackdown on unfair leasehold practices”.

 On the other side of the coin, it leaves house builders in a position of uncertainty.
 Having no doubt budgeted for a certain level of ground rent income, the changes now put that income at risk.
 Could this lead to a slow-down in house building or lead to developers looking for other ways to supplement the income (the most obvious being increase house prices).

 One thing’s for sure is that more uncertainty is that last thing that the housing market needs at this stage.

 Whilst it is encouraging to see the government respond positively to what appears to be an emerging pattern of injustice and unfairness, this has to be a measured and carefully thought through response.
 A knee-jerk reaction benefits neither side of the debate.

 For now, leasehold ownership remains in force and, although the current regime has come under fire recently, its effectiveness in many areas should not be overlooked.

-Graham Halsall is a Partner in the Dispute Resolution Team at Morrisons and has considerable experience with issues of this nature.
-Should you have any questions please feel free to contact Graham Halsall by phone 01737 854 577 or by email [email protected]
+The Dispute Resolution Team at Morrisons has considerable experience with issues of this nature.
+Should you have any questions please feel free to contact a member of the team.

 Although correct at the time of publication, the contents of this newsletter/blog are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.